audunf/kustomize-example/README.md

 # What is this?
 This is an example of how to version Docker containers when deploying to Kubernetes using [Kustomize](https://github.com/kubernetes-sigs/kustomize).
-It's meant for anyone who wants to deploy the same .yaml files with different container versions to several environments - without worrying about too many moving parts.
+It's primarily geared towards Google Kubernetes Engine (GKE).
+It might be a useful example for someone who wants to deploy the same .yaml files with different container versions to several environments - without worrying about too many moving parts.

 # TL;DR:
 Do the following to have a look at the output from Kustomize:

-1. Download Kustomize [Kustomize v2.0.3](https://github.com/kubernetes-sigs/kustomize/releases/tag/v2.0.3), and put it somewhere you can reach it.
+1. Download Kustomize [Kustomize v2.0.3](https://github.com/kubernetes-sigs/kustomize/releases/tag/v2.0.3), and put it somewhere you can reach it (in your `PATH`).
 2. `cd yaml`
 3. `kustomize build dev |tee dev.yaml`
 4. Look at the output.